Columbus Circle: Northeast

 On the northeast lies the Merchant's Gate to Central Park, dominated by the USS Maine National Monument.
 The USS Maine monument was designed by Harold Van Buren Magonigle and sculpted by Attilio Piccirilli, who did the colossal group and figures, and Charles Keck, who was responsible for the "In Memoriam" plaque.
 An imposing Beaux-Arts edifice of marble and gilded bronze, it was dedicated in 1913 and was funded by Hearst.
 The statue is a memorial to sailors killed aboard the battleship USS Maine, whose mysterious 1898 explosion in Havana harbor precipitated the Spanish–American War.

 South

 Actors' Equity was founded in 1913 in the old Pabst Grand Circle Hotel, on the southern side of the circle.

 The original structure at 2 Columbus Circle was torn down in 1960.
 It was replaced by 2 Columbus Circle, an International Modernist tower designed by architect Edward Durrell Stone to house the Huntington Hartford Gallery of Modern Art.
-Vacated since the city's Department of Cultural Affairs departed in 1998, 2 Columbus Circle was listed as one of the World Monuments Fund's "100 most endangered sites" in 2006.
+Vacated when the city's Department of Cultural Affairs departed in 1998, 2 Columbus Circle was listed as one of the World Monuments Fund's "100 most endangered sites" in 2006.
 After a renovation by architect Brad Cloepfil, the building became the new home of the Museum of Arts and Design in 2008.
 Its radical transformation was controversial for the failure of the city's Landmarks Preservation Commission to hold hearings on its worthiness for designation.